 Unlike an assisted living community, where the assistance is focused on non-clinical support, nursing home residents typically have more complex medical needs.
 Skilled nurses are available 24-hours a day, and occupational and physical therapists are usually on staff.
 Most nursing homes have a Medical Director who has oversight for all of the clinical care.

 Like assisted living community residents, people who reside in nursing homes also need help with some basic living tasks, such as bathing, dressing, eating, and managing medications.
 Nursing home residents typically have a private or semiprivate room with a bathroom, but not a living room or kitchenette.

 They enjoy three nutritious meals each day and the opportunity to participate in life-enrichment activities.
 Nursing homes provide laundry and housekeeping services, and most offer at least a limited transportation schedule.

 Many nursing homes have a dedicated program for short-term rehabilitation.
 Unlike long-term residents of the community, rehab patients often come for a short-term stay.
 It is usually after they are hospitalized from for an illness, injury, or surgery.
 Once the individual meets their rehabilitation goals, they return to their private home or assisted living community.

 Which Type of Senior Housing is Best for My Family Member?

 This decision should be based on your senior loved one’s needs and wishes.
 It may help if you sit down together and create a list of what areas of daily life they are struggling with.

 Another suggestion is to complete the Sunrise Care Questionnaire.
-The 4-minute questionnaire will help you identify what type of care is a good fit for your loved one’s needs.
+This short questionnaire will help you identify what type of care is a good fit for your loved one’s needs.
 You can print the results or have them emailed to you to share with other family members.